ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 information about the user.
 Such instantiations may be built on the Private Metadata Bit construction from Kreuter et al. {{?KLOR20=DOI.10.1007/978-3-030-56784-2_11}}
 or the attribute-based VOPRF from Huang et al. {{HIJK21}}.

+Metadata may also be arbitrarily long or bounded in length.
+The amount of permitted metadata may be determined by application or by the underlying cryptographic protocol.

 ## Client privacy implications